yandex-cloud/docs/en/kms/concepts/index.md

 ---
-title: "{{ kms-name }}.
+title: "{{ kms-full-name }}.
 Service overview"
-description: "{{ kms-name }} is a service to create and manage encryption keys in {{ yandex-cloud }}.
-Modern encryption algorithms are public.
-Without access to a key, knowledge of the ciphertext and the encryption algorithm is not enough to decrypt data.
-Secure data storage means secure storage of encryption keys."
+description: "{{ kms-full-name }} is a service for creating and managing encryption keys in {{ yandex-cloud }}.
+Modern encryption algorithms are open.
+Without access to the key, knowledge of the ciphertext and encryption algorithm is not enough to decrypt the data.
+Thus, the task of securely storing data is reduced to the task of safely storing encryption keys."
 ---

 # {{ kms-name }} overview